i2000s/en/_posts/2017-05-23-git-conflict-resolving.md

 Git cannot automatically insert conflict markers into an image, or in general a binary file, as it does for text files.
 So, instead of editing the image file, we must check out the version we want to keep.
 Then we can add and commit this version.
+Notice that, the binary file is still as it was in the branch.
+Git stores the conflict information and the version from the merging source branch in the hidden `.git` history folder.

 On the key line above, Git has conveniently given us commit identifiers for the two versions of `productcurveaccum.png`.
 Our version is `HEAD`, and Josh's